trajano/meteor-boilerplate/FAQ.md

 FAQ
 ===

+#### How are the internal packages organized?

+The internal packages are organized to group related code into their respective tiers: client, data model and server services.

 #### package.json `devDependencies` contain a lot of entries

 This boilerplate is intended to be used in many different environments.
 One